News

 In order to prevent and eliminate discrimination based on sexual orientation, gender identity, and gender expression, Massachusetts legislation mandated that new curriculum and training be developed and implemented to improve medical access for these underrepresented groups.

-This course’s content was created by the LGBT Aging Project at the Fenway Institute and is managed by CADER.
+This course’s content was created by the LGBT Aging Project at the Fenway Institute and is implemented by CADER.
 As leaders in engaging with mainstream elder care providers to prevent the mistreatment of lesbian, gay, bisexual and transgender elders, their guidance and support in creating this course was invaluable.

-There are 4 sections to the course:
+There are four sections to the course:

-- Sexual orientation and gender identity
+• Sexual orientation and gender identity

-- LGBT history, stigma, and resiliency
+• LGBT history, stigma, and resiliency

-- Best practices in providing services
+• Best practices in providing services

 Who Is Eligible to Take this Course?